Martin-Rossi/EmotobikeBackend/readme.md

 Add a new object.

 > Note: the "type" property can be a numeric id or string name.
 If type name is given, the API will try to locate that within the existing types and assign the id accordingly.
 If the given type name doesn't exists in the database, it will be created and the id assigned accordingly.

+> Note: the "category" property can be a numeric id or string name.
+If category name is given, the API will try to locate that within the existing categories and assign the id accordingly.
+If the given category name doesn't exists in the database, it will be created and the id assigned accordingly.

 	URL: /objects
 	Type: POST
-	Parameters: catalog_id, category_id, type, name, description, url, retail_price, sale_price, layout, position, competitor_flag, recomended, curated, _token
+	Parameters: catalog_id, category, type, name, description, url, retail_price, sale_price, layout, position, competitor_flag, recomended, curated, _token
 	Returns:
 		- response with type: success
 		- response with type: error